aliyun/dro-sfm/README.md

 ### KITTI
 The KITTI (raw) dataset used in our experiments can be downloaded from the [KITTI website](http://www.cvlibs.net/datasets/kitti/raw_data.php).
-For convenience, can download data from [packnet](https://tri-ml-public.s3.amazonaws.com/github/packnet-sfm/datasets/KITTI_raw.tar.gz) or [here](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/KITTI_raw.tar)
+For convenience, you can download data from [packnet](https://tri-ml-public.s3.amazonaws.com/github/packnet-sfm/datasets/KITTI_raw.tar.gz) or [here](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/KITTI_raw.tar)

 ### Tiny KITTI
-For simple tests, can download a "tiny" version of [KITTI](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/KITTI_tiny.tar):
+For simple tests, you can download a "tiny" version of [KITTI](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/KITTI_tiny.tar):

 ### Scannet
 The Scannet (raw) dataset used in our experiments can be downloaded from the [Scannet website](http://www.scan-net.org).
-For convenience, can download data from [here](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/scannet.tar)
+For convenience, you can download data from [here](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/dro-sfm/datasets/scannet.tar)

 ### DeMoN